 Faulkner University’s Bachelor of Science in Criminal Justice is another degree-completion program, which will appeal to students who are currently involved in the field and could benefit from completing their degree in order to both advance their career and further develop their expertise.
 Students will be trained in law enforcement, corrections, and legal and private security.

 Students who are interested in continuing education and preparation for graduate school will also find Faulkner’s program suitable.
-Faulkner places an emphasis on preparing students for the moral and ethical challenges of a criminal justice career and the high standards expected of professionals in law enforcement, private security, corrections, and pre-law.
+Faulkner places an emphasis on preparing students for the moral and ethical challenges of a criminal justice career and the high standards expected of professionals in the following:

 Faulkner’s faculty members are more than experts in the classroom; they are respected experts in the criminal justice field who deliver practical curriculum for real-world challenges.
 The degree program is divided into six, eight-week modules.
 Additionally, professionals with law enforcement and corrections minimum standards certification can earn academic credit toward the 66 hours of general education (core) requirements for the degree.